 Compulsory DNA testing for myotonia ceased in 2017.
 However, any colt descended from Kantje Ronaldo will be liable to testing.
+If found to be a carrier will not be approved.

 DNA Screening and Analysis

 Hair samples will be taken, and will become the property of the Society, and may be used now and/or in the future for screening tests.
 The results of any such tests will remain the property of the Society.